jadecobra/python_tdd_exercises/source/functions.rst

 the test is still green.

-I have 2 functions_ with different statements in their body but they both return :ref:`None<what is None?>`, because "all functions_ return :ref:`None<what is None?>` by default, as if the function_ has an invisible line that says ``return None``", which leads me to the next test
+I have 2 functions_ with different statements in their body but they both return :ref:`None<what is None?>`, because "all functions_ return :ref:`None<what is None?>` by default, as if the :ref:`function<what is a function?>` has an invisible line that says ``return None``", which leads me to the next test

 ----